On Computing the Shadows and Slices of Polytopes: Results

 So for proving VE-completeness in the next theorem, when we assume the existence of an output-sensitive polynomial algorithm for VE, we also assume that this algorithm has a guarantee of polynomial delay between successive outputs.
 Although we will work with the Convex Hull problem which is the dual version of VE, with a slight abuse of language we will refer to this dual problem as VE as well.

-\begin{theorem} Given a polytope $P=\{x,y|Ax+By\leq 1\}$ it is VE-complete to compute the facets and vertices of $\pi(P)$. \end{theorem} \begin{proof} Since every polytope $P \in \mathbb{R}^n$ given by $m$ vertices can be converted to a $(m-1)$-dimensional simplex $\Delta$ such that $P$ is a projection of $\Delta$ it is clear that computing $\mathcal{HV}$-representation of the projection of an $\mathcal{H}$-polytope is VE-hard.
+\begin{theorem} Given a polytope $P=\{(x,y)|Ax+By\leq 1\}$ it is VE-complete to compute the facets and vertices of $\pi(P)$. \end{theorem} \begin{proof} Since every polytope $P \in \mathbb{R}^n$ given by $m$ vertices can be converted to a $(m-1)$-dimensional simplex $\Delta$ such that $P$ is a projection of $\Delta$ it is clear that computing $\mathcal{HV}$-representation of the projection of an $\mathcal{H}$-polytope is VE-hard.

 To prove that this problem is also VE-easy, we give an algorithm that uses a routine for VE to enumerate the facets and vertices of $\pi(P)$.
 The algorithm proceeds as follows: At any point we have a list of vertices $V$ of $\pi(P)$ and we want to verify that $V$ indeed contains all vertices of $\pi(P)$.
 If the list is not complete, we want to find another vertex of $\pi(P)$ that is not already in $V$.
 To do this, we start enumerating facets of $CH(V)$ and we verify that each generated facet is indeed a facet of $\pi(P)$.
-This is easy to check because of the following:
+Note that even though $CH(V)$ can have many more facets than $\pi(P)$ (in fact it can have exponentially many facets compared to $\pi(P)$ \cite{DBLP:journals/comgeo/WelzlABS97}), this is not a problem since we stop at the first facet of $CH(V)$ that is not a facet of $\pi(P)$.
+Checking whether a given facet of $CH(V)$ is a facet of $\pi(P)$ or not is easy because of the following: